Elastic-Suite/documentation/docs/ElasticSuite/System/Indices.md

 <img width="1780" height="782" alt="indices-status" src="https://github.com/user-attachments/assets/d0190e5b-0e33-4423-b853-bbf6bdf15eb9" />

 **Overview**
 The Indices dashboard allows you to monitor the status and usage of your Elasticsearch/OpenSearch cluster directly from the Magento Back-Office.
-It provides a comprehensive grid listing all indices, their sizes, document counts, and routing configurations.
+It provides a comprehensive grid listing all indices, their sizes, document counts, and sharding configurations.
 From here, you can also easily access any index's specific mapping or settings to troubleshoot search relevance.

 You can access this page by navigating to **Smile ElasticSuite > System > Indices**.

 ### Filtering and Management

 At the top of the grid, you have several tools to refine the view and manage your cluster:
-*   **Search/Filter:** You can easily filter the grid by searching for either the **Index Title** (exact name) or the **Index Alias**.
+*   **Search/Filter:** You can easily filter the grid by searching for either the **Index Title** (exact index name) or the **Index Alias**.
 *   **Hide External Indices:** You can toggle a filter to hide external indices, allowing you to only display the indices specifically built and managed by ElasticSuite.
 *   **Purge Ghost Indices:** A dedicated mass-action button is available at the top of the screen to safely remove all "Ghost" indices at once.